 Clifford Possum rarely worked on paper.
 Only three such works have appeared at auction.
 One painted in 1972 reached $57,500 at Sotheby’s in June 2000 (Lot 111) while another undated work sold for $22,000.
 Carved and painted objects are also rare and highly sought after at sale.
 Eighteen of the 22 objects presented have sold at an average price of $10,026.

 The average price of his works had risen steadily throughout the ten years leading up to its peak in 2011, where it rested at $31,163.
 Since then Clifford's results have steadily declined.
 Although each of the five works offered in 2015 sold, they were all small and reached an average price of just $7,554.
 This left him wallowing in 54th place for that year.
 In the 2016 ranking he slipped further, ending at 76th place with an average sale price of $5,676.
+2017 was another unremarkable year, with only one notable sale for $73,636.
+The year ended with him at 18th place.
 In spite of this, he retains his place as the 4th highest ranking artist of the movement.
 His artistic legacy is vast and uneven, yet his best works represent extremely good value in the current market.
 Though it is unlikely that this trend will continue given the low sale rate of Clifford Possum's works, he remains one of the most enduring and important of Australian Aboriginal artists of all time.